Caleydo/caleydo-doc/loading.md

 You also have to **configure the IDs** of rows and columns.
 If you are loading a genetic dataset, chances are that everything is already in order, because Caleydo tries to guess the IDs in the file.
 The rows and columns containing the IDs are highlighted in green.
 The green rows and columns highlight the rows or columns where Caleydo will read IDs.
 If this is not correct, you have to specify where the IDs are by adjusting the "Column with Row IDs" or "Row with Column IDs" spinners.

-Attention: If you do not want or need to map rows or columns to other datasets, groupings, or databases, you can select "Unmapped" in the drop-down menu for the Row or Column Type.
+If you do not want or need to map rows or columns to other datasets, groupings, or databases, you can select "Unmapped" in the drop-down menu for the Row or Column Type.

-### Advanced ID Mapping
+#### Advanced ID Mapping

 Attention: This section is important if you would like to use multiple datasets in Caleydo and see their relationships.